Your Dog's New Happy Place!

 What do the dogs do all day?

-The dogs are assigned to a play group based on size, temperament and play style.
-The dogs may play indoors and outdoors throughout the day.
+The dogs may play and or lounge throughout the day.
 The dogs play with each other, climb on the doggy play equipment and interact with the staff.
-If a dog is tired, they may take a nap in a quieter part of the room or on a cot in one of our enclosed kennels.
+If a dog is tired, they may take a nap in a quieter part of the room or snuggle on one of the couches!

 Will you feed my dog during the day?

-Feeding dogs in this type of setting is generally not recommended because of possible aggression and health issues.
-In addition, dogs are generally not interested in eating as they are more interested in playing with all of their friends .
-Most of our daycare clients eat meals at home before and/or after daycare.
+Most of our daycare dogs eat meals at home before and/or after daycare.
 However, if you feel your dog needs a meal while here, we are happy to feed them.
 Please bring the food, pre-measured, in a container or baggie with your dog's name on it.
-Drop off the food at the Front Desk at time of check-in.

 Are there specific drop off and pick up times?